 Why have white eggs when you can have blue ones?

 Here are four amazing chicken breeds that can help you break the mold with incredible blue eggs.

-The Araucana breed originated in Chile, a combination of the Collonocas and the Quetros chicken breeds.
+The true Araucana breed originated in Chile, a combination of the Collonocas and the Quetros chicken breeds.
 Araucanas are rumpless (without a tail head) and often tufted, and the breed is exceptionally rare since the tufted gene causes many of the chicks to die in their shells.

 True Araucanas are only available through breeders, and they will always lay blue eggs.